 Opioid abuse in particular has become much more prevalent in the past few years in the Commonwealth.
 The Massachusetts Department of Public Health reports that the number of overdose deaths increased 67% from 2012 through 2015.
 There were 400 confirmed deaths due to opioid use in the first quarter of 2016 alone.
 In order to lead more people into recovery, policymakers, health care providers, insurers and civilians will have to work together, but progress has been made.

 Reducing the number of opioid overdose deaths and decreasing the number of prescriptions for painkillers are two of the biggest priorities to reduce the effects of addiction on the citizens of Massachusetts.
 The following people and organizations are working hard to achieve those objectives.

-In March, Governor Charlie Baker signed a new law to prevent doctors from overprescribing opioids to people who have never used them before.
+In March, Governor Charlie Baker signed a new law to prevent physicians from overprescribing opioids to people who have never used them before.